Liv Tyler: 1998–2000: Mainstream exposure

-2001–2007: Lord of the Rings and international success
+Early 2000s

 In 2001, Tyler played the object of infatuation for three men (Matt Dillon, John Goodman, and Paul Reiser) in the comedy One Night at McCool's.
 She said the role was "definitely the first part where I had to be so physically aware and have people so aware of me physically.
 Maybe it's not hard for anybody else, but it is a bit for me.
 I mean I love my body and I feel very comfortable in my skin but this was tough."
 Peter Travers of Rolling Stone wrote: "Tyler, a true beauty, gives the role a valiant try, but her range is too limited to play this amalgam of female perfection."